Taylor-eOS/manual-classifier/README.md

-`manual-classifier` is a simple Python GUI tool for manually classifying text blocks in PDF files.
-The tool displays each block of text from a PDF, allowing users to classify them as "Header," "Body," "Footer," or "Quote" using buttons or keyboard shortcuts (0-3).
-Users can undo the last classification.
-The blocks are then written into an output file in their appropriate tags for further automated processing, for instance with my repository [txt-to-epub](https://github.com/Taylor-eOS/txt-to-epub), which should in theory work.
+`manual-classifier` is a simple Python GUI tool for extracting and classifying text blocks from PDF files.
+The tool displays each block of text, allowing the user to select "Header," "Body," "Footer," or "Quote" using buttons or keyboard shortcuts (1-3, H, E).
+In the case of a mistake, the last classification can be undone (or the output file edited).
+The blocks are written into an output file in their appropriate tags for further automated processing, for instance with [txt-to-epub](https://github.com/Taylor-eOS/txt-to-epub).

 ### How to use:
+- Make a project, venv environment, and install requirements.
+(A detailed guide for the whole installation process can be found [here](https://github.com/Taylor-eOS/whisper).
-- Run `manually_classify.py`.
+- Run `python manually_classify.py`.
-- Enter the PDF file name when prompted.
+- Enter input file basename when prompted.
 - Use the GUI to classify each text block.
 - The classifications are saved to `output.txt`.

-This was originally meant to create training data for an automated classifier, but that was so much trouble that the manual classification seems easier.
+This was originally meant to create training data for [a machine learning classifier](https://github.com/Taylor-eOS/bert-classifier).
+However that proved too unreliable, so the manual classification is preferred.